AnandhuU7/digiastro/src/content/accesscontrol/access-7.md

 features: [
   "7\" LCD touchscreen with 2MP wide-angle camera", "Recognition distance: 0.3 to 3 meters",
-  "Fast face detection: <0.2s/user with ≥99% accuracy", "Stores 6,000 faces, 50,000 cards, and 150,000 events",
-  "Supports M1 card, QR code, and face mask detection", "Detects single or up to 5 faces at once",
+  "Fast face detection: less than 0.2 seconds/user with 99% or higher accuracy", "Stores 6,000 faces, 50,000 cards, and 150,000 events", "Supports M1 card, QR code, and face mask detection", "Detects single or up to 5 faces at once",